-Today a coaching client came to me and mentioned they’d been ill and had given up alcohol and poor eating choices as a result (in order to get well).
+Today a friend came to me and mentioned they’d been ill and had given up alcohol and poor eating choices as a result (in order to get well).
 This was after a bout of depression and I’m sure you know of course that alcohol is a depressive — so this was, in a way, really good news.

 So often I see this.
 So often I’m reminded that at times we unconsciously create dramatic detours when our predictable path won’t lead us where we want to go.